hackerb9/Tandy-Terminfo/README.md

   You can test if an application is indeed buggy by running `xterm -ti vt52 -tn vt52`.
-If that terminal shows the same errors as on your Tandy 200 (or Model 100), then it is the program that is at fault and you should file a bug report with that project.
-On the other hand, if vt52 works (does not show escape sequences), please file a bug with this project.
+If that terminal shows the same errors as on your Tandy 200, then it is the program that is at fault and you should file a bug report with that project.
+On the other hand, if xterm's vt52 emulation works (does not show escape sequences), please file a bug with this project.
 (Bug reports are always appreciated.)

 ### Ssh disables flow control